Referenced in this article

 - Benzodiazepine dependence develops within 4–6 weeks of daily therapeutic use and requires a 4–12 week medically supervised taper for safe discontinuation

-- Abrupt benzodiazepine discontinuation produces seizures in 20–30% of dependent patients and carries documented mortality risk — the FDA boxed warning mandates gradual tapering
+- Abrupt benzodiazepine discontinuation produces seizures in roughly 3% to 10% of dependent patients and carries documented mortality risk — the FDA boxed warning mandates gradual tapering

 - Standard taper protocols substitute long-acting agents (diazepam, chlordiazepoxide) for short-acting agents (alprazolam, lorazepam, clonazepam) and reduce the dose by 10–25% per week